yeonjuan/html-eslint/docs/rules/require-closing-tags.md

 - `"allowSelfClosingCustom": false`: (default) disallow self-closing for the custom tags.

 - `"allowSelfClosingCustom": true`: allow self-closing for the custom tags.
+- `"customPattern": "-"`: regex format for tags allowed by `"allowSelfClosingCustom"`.

 #### selfClosing : "never"